 Should I see a counselor too?

 - Find activities that make you feel good or help you feel a sense of accomplishment.
-For example, go to a movie, take a drive on a pleasant day, go to a ball game or work in the garden.
-Doing something nice for someone else can also help.

 - Eat regular, well-balanced, healthy meals.